A sampling of Richard's representations is below.

 issuers of residential mortgage-backed securities.

 - Citigroup Financial Products Inc. (CFPI).
-Richard is lead counsel for CFPI in an action pending in the U.S. District Court for the Southern District of New York (SDNY) involving claims that CFPI’s counterparty, Austrian-based Plansee SE, refuses to honor its contractual obligation to repurchase impaired bankruptcy claims it assigned to CFPI under an assignment agreement.
+Richard was lead counsel for CFPI in an action in the U.S. District Court for the Southern District of New York (SDNY) involving claims that CFPI’s counterparty refused to honor its contractual obligation to repurchase impaired bankruptcy claims it assigned to CFPI under an assignment agreement.

 - adMarketplace (AMP).
 Richard was lead counsel for